alex-b-chase/sedimentMGs/README.md

 ## only take the forward read and see if that will annotate, do not want duplicates
 cat $REF.filter.clean.merged.fa $REF.filter.clean.unmerged1.fa > $REF.filter.total.fa

+## the $REF.filter.total.fa can then be used to call ORFs
+## for MGs we need to activate the -p meta option - this will only call ORFs, not annotate reads

+prodigal -i $REF.filter.total.fa \
+-a $REF.filter.total.faa -q \
+-f gff -p meta > $REF.gff

+## the $REF.filter.total.faa is the file we can parse for specific taxonomic marker genes or functional genes

 ```

+**3. Genome-centric approach**

+Again we will use BBMap (it literally has everything!).
+We can use the non-assembled, merged reads to perform a gene-centric approach for taxonomy and function